himelmallick/Bayes_Review_ASA_BIOP/README.md

 # Citation

-Paul E et al. (2023+).
-[A Survey of Bayesian Statistical Methods in Biomarker Discovery and Early Clinical Development](). *Communications in Statistics – Case Studies and Data Analysis*, In Press.
+Paul E et al. (2024).
+[A Survey of Bayesian Statistical Methods in Biomarker Discovery and Early Clinical Development](https://doi.org/10.1080/23737484.2023.2278112). *Communications in Statistics – Case Studies and Data Analysis*, 10(1):67–93.